IqraSA/ether-trail-tracking-fraudulent-blockchain-transactions-using-apache-spark-and-hbase/README.md

 2) Explicitly set JAVA_HOME in $HADOOP_HOME/etc/hadoop/hadoop-env.sh:
 export JAVA_HOME=/usr/lib/jvm/java-8-oracle

+3) HBase v1.14 is required to be installed locally

 ### Execution
 All of the build & execution commands are organized in the Makefile.
 - Unzip project file.